Grilled Cobb Flatbreads

-- These Grilled Cobb Flatbreads include all the usual suspects in a great Cobb salad – chicken, bacon, blue cheese, tomato, hard boiled eggs (boil a few extra to make a batch of shrimp deviled eggs!), avocado, and arugula subbing in for the lettuce.
+- These Grilled Cobb Flatbreads include all the usual suspects in a great Cobb salad – chicken, bacon in the oven, blue cheese, tomato, hard boiled eggs (boil a few extra to make a batch of shrimp deviled eggs!), avocado, and arugula subbing in for the lettuce.

 - For the blue cheese, I used a wedge of Salemville Blue Cheese.
 I like using a wedge of cheese versus pre-crumbled blue cheese for these flat breads, so that I can include slightly larger crumbles of this tangy, earthy cheese on my flatbread.
 Pre-crumbled cheese works great for blue cheese mashed potatoes.

 - Classic Cobb salads are dressed with red wine vinaigrette.
 I wanted something creamier in this instance, so I made a simple creamy shallot dressing that also includes some red wine vinegar for tang.
 Use any buttermilk you have left over after making the dressing for my buttermilk chicken marinade, Black Forest cupcakes or buttermilk blueberry muffins.